evebeswick/thesis-code/README.md

 To run these folders, follow the same order as the main code, starting from **1. data_generation.ipynb** and continuing to **5. results.ipynb**.
 Again, file **3. imputation.ipynb** requires `scikit-learn==1.1.3` and `missingpy==0.2.0`, while the other files require `scikit-learn==1.4.2`.

+## Notes

+This repository contains the full code used to generate the results in the thesis, including the complete, amputated and imputed datasets.

+Plots included in the thesis are generated using the file

+To run the file users will need to download the relevant results and update the file paths, since the current code reads CSV currently reads CSV files from a local directory (`C:/Users/evebe/...`).